Strauss-Kahn in preliminary civil case deal with maid

 In recent months, Strauss-Kahn has been making a comeback under-the-radar with a handful of speaking engagements at private conferences and by setting up a business consultancy firm in Paris.

-(Reporting by Noeleen Walder in New York and Emmanuel Jarry, Johnny Cotton and Thierry Leveque in Paris; Writing by Catherine Bremer; Editing by Jon Hemming)
+(Reporting by Noeleen Walder in New York and Emmanuel Jarry and Johnny Cotton in Paris; Writing by Catherine Bremer; Editing by Jon Hemming)